How to Spend 48 Hours in Marseille: The Perfect Itinerary

 Blue track – Best suited for experienced hikers* Focusing entirely on the coastline, this track offers constant panoramic views of the national park and the Calanque D’En-Vau beach.
 It does however, require more climbing.

-White and red track – Best suited for beginners* This is the path I took, as I’m incredibly unfit!
+White and red track – Best suited for beginners* This is the path I took!
+For an incredibly unfit person, this was the perfect option for me!
 It still requires a hike, mind you.
 But it’s more gradual.

 Calanque D'En-Vau in Marseille